-Smell that?
-The apple cider, the pumpkin spice lattes, the leather footballs?
+Do you smell that?
+The bonfires, the pumpkin spice lattes, the dry leaves?
 Yes…fall is coming.
 Are you ready!
 Have you received your season tickets to your alma mater?
-Have you put away your tank tops and flip flops and pulled out your sweaters and boots?
-Have you swapped your cotton sheets for flannel ones to help you stay comfy when the temperatures drop?
+Have you put away your shorts and sandals and pulled out your sweaters and boots?
+Have you swapped your cotton sheets for flannel ones to help you stay comfy when the cold sets in?

 Have you checked your home’s carbon monoxide detector?